undimmable/learning-context-protocol/.junie/guidelines.md

    styles.

 ## Integration-Driven Development Guidelines
-This is outlined in the file [IntegrationDrivenDevelopment](./../integration-driven-development.md).
+There is an exactly right amount of information about roles switching and integration of learning as an AGI-human in [IntegrationDrivenDevelopment](./../integration-driven-development.md).

 ## Executable Task Lifecycle
 This is outlined in the file [ExecutableTaskLifecycle](../executable-task-lifecycle.md).